tom-seddon/b2/doc/Overview.md

 ## Customize keyboard keys

-`Tools` > `Command Keys...` lets you select shortcut keys for many of the menu options and window buttons.
+`Keyboard` > `Command Keys...` lets you select shortcut keys for many of the menu options and window buttons.

 By default, BBC keys take priority.
 If a key is both a shortcut key and a BBC key, its shortcut will be ignored.
-Tick `Edit` > `Prioritize command keys` to change this, so the emulator will process shortcut keys before processing BBC keys.
+Tick `Keyboard` > `Prioritize command keys` to change this, so the emulator will process shortcut keys before processing BBC keys.

 (The results aren't always perfect.
 For example, suppose you assign Shift+F5 to a command, and then use that combination: when you press